PySimpleGUI/PySimpleGUI/readme.md

 ![msgbox autoclose](https://user-images.githubusercontent.com/13696193/42599855-8e147572-852e-11e8-8c23-7ec771909062.jpg)

-    SG.ScrolledTextBox(my_text, Height=10)
+    SG.ScrolledTextBox(my_text, height=10)

 ![scrolledtextbox](https://user-images.githubusercontent.com/13696193/42600800-a44f4562-8531-11e8-8c21-51dd70316879.jpg)

 Take a moment to look at that last one.
 It's such a simple API call and yet the result is awesome.
 Rather than seeing text scrolling past on your display, you can capture that text and present it in a scrolled interface.
 It's handy enough of an API call that it can also be called using the name `sprint` which is easier to remember than `ScrollectTextBox`.
+Your code could contain a line like:

+    sprint(f'My variables values include x={x}', f'y={y}')

+This becomes a debug print of sorts that will route to a scrolled window.

 #### High Level User Input